-When it comes to order fulfillment and the all important pick, pack and ship process, it’s important to follow recommended retail best practice.
-Using Brightpearl as an example system, we’ll demonstrate the different parts of the fulfillment process and how this should work within back office software.
-You can of course customize this workflow to suit your business.
+When it comes to order fulfillment and the all important pick-pack-ship process, it’s important to follow recommended retail best practice.
+Using Brightpearl as an example system, we’ll demonstrate the different parts of the order fulfillment process and how this should work within back office software.
+You can of course customize this workflow to suit based on your business, supply chain, and whether you’re sending orders to customers or retailers.

 When you run your warehouse through Brightpearl, instead of being logged into multiple sales channels, your staff can work in the same system as every other department.
-This means that as soon as an order is placed, it’s there for the warehouse team to pick up; if the accounting department put an order on hold pending payment, they can see this and act accordingly.
+This means that as soon as an order is placed, it’s there for the warehouse team to pick up in real-time; if the accounting department put an order on hold pending payment, they can see this and act accordingly.

 And communication works the other way too.
-As orders are picked, packed and shipped, updates are captured in Brightpearl for all to see, so if a customer calls, your customer service team can see, in Brightpearl, exactly where that order is.
+As orders are picked, packed and shipped at your fulfillment center, updates are captured in Brightpearl for all to see.
+If a customer calls with a tracking number, your customer service team can see, in Brightpearl, exactly where that order is.

 As mentioned in the previous section, goods out notes in Brightpearl follow a Print, Pick, Pack, Ship workflow.
 This is our recommended and most commonly used workflow, and it’s what we’re going to detail here, but it’s not the only way to work with us.
 To walk us through the process, let’s create a company, a warehouse, and a few members of staff.